Sierra de la Laguna: Ecology

 The upper reaches of the mountains include endemic species such as a rare succulent plant Dudleya rigida, and a beargrass known as Nolina beldingii.

 The forests are exploited commercially for timber, and cattle-raising is common in the oak woodland and dry forest zones.

+The Sierra holds a number of endemic bird species and subspecies, including Baird's junco Junco bairdii and the very distinct American robin subspecies Turdus migratorius confinis, by some authors considered a distinct species Turdus confinis.

 Biosphere reserve

 UNESCO has designated the Sierra de la Laguna a global biosphere reserve: "This semi arid to temperate subhumid climate area represents highly important and contrasted ecosystems, including arid zones, matorrales, low deciduous forest type, evergreen oak: Quercus devia (“encino”) woods, pine-evergreen oak mix woods and oases with palms and “guerivos” situated throughout the gallery forest following the long river basins."
 The Biosphere reserve was established by a Mexican presidential decree of 6 June 1994, which designated a core area and buffer zones.

 The core area is centered on the higher-elevation oak-pine forests, while the transition area includes the communities of Todos Santos, El Pescadero, El Triunfo, San Antonio, San Bartolo, Buena Vista, Los Barriles, Las Cuevas, Santiago and Miraflores, Baja California Sur.